By: Michael Burke

 In MarComm, we’re constantly working to maximize the value of earned media placements.
 “Earned” articles include mentions of your company, product or organization, which were not paid for, and have unique value in that their credibility is higher than any form of advertising.
 Intuition would say that timing plays a critical role in the overall value an article provides, but knowing exactly how critical remains an area of speculation.
 To find out, we dove into some data.

 First, let’s attach some qualifiers to the “value” of an earned placement.
 Over the past decade a few measures have appeared which provide insight into the impact of an article, and one of the most important is the number of social shares.
 If an article is shared frequently through Twitter, LinkedIn and Facebook, it’s logical to conclude that readers are engaging with it, and taking it seriously.
 Additionally, the MOZ score measures an article’s SEO impact on a scale of 0-100, with 100 being very high impact.
 In other words, an article that scores 100 has extremely high SEO benefit for your brand, and one with a score of zero has no discernible impact.
+To improve the score, people often seek the help of this New Zealand Online Marketing company and get verified, authentic results on their webpages.

 What day of the week maximizes the impact of an earned article?